 Benefits of soy for heart disease

-Soy is useful for some diseases and is chosen by adherents of a healthy diet as a variety of dishes:
+Soybean is useful for certain diseases and is chosen by adherents of a healthy diet as a variety of dishes:

-• Heart disease - treatment and prevention of occurrence is possible with 25 grams of this product per day.
-There is a decrease in bad cholesterol in the blood.
+• Heart diseases - treatment and prevention of occurrence are possible with 25 grams of this product per day.
+There is a decrease in harmful cholesterol in the blood.

 • Ovulation days increase to 4 per month.
-Due to this, the hormone estrogen is released into the blood less, which prevents the development of female diseases.
+Thanks to this, less estrogen hormone is released into the blood, which prevents the development of female diseases.

-• The effect of menopause is softened due to the presence of flavonoids, reminiscent of female estrogens.
+• The effect of menopause is mitigated due to the presence of flavonoids, reminiscent of female estrogens.

-• Prevention of breast cancer is possible through the constant use of the product and exposure to isoflavone, which in large quantities prevents the reproduction of cancer cells.
+• Prevention of breast cancer is possible through constant consumption of the product and exposure to isoflavone, which in large quantities prevents the proliferation of cancer cells.

 • The presence of fiber cleanses the intestines and prevents the development of cancer cells in it.

-• The dietary benefit of soy is due to lecithin, which inhibits the accumulation of fats in the liver.
-Also, lecithin promotes recovery from diseases of the gallbladder, diabetes, muscle dystrophy.
+• The dietary benefits of soy come from lecithin, which prevents the accumulation of fats in the liver.
+Lecithin also promotes recovery from gallbladder diseases, diabetes, and muscle dystrophy.

-• As an alternative to protein products of animal origin, it is recommended for vegetarians, athletes, people who monitor their weight and health.
+• As an alternative to protein products of animal origin, it is recommended for vegetarians, athletes, and people watching their weight and health.

 What are the contraindications for use?

-Soy consumption is prohibited for children under 3 years of age.
+Consumption of soy is prohibited for children under 3 years of age

 As with any other product, there are contraindications for certain groups of people:

-• It is forbidden to use soy flour for children under 3 years old, and other soy products are also not recommended.
-Young children may experience food allergies, developmental delay.
-With a lack of iodine, there is a disruption of the endocrine system, the growth of goiter.
+• Children under 3 years of age are prohibited from consuming soy flour, and other soy products are also not recommended.
+Young children may experience food allergies and developmental delays.
+A lack of iodine causes disruption of the endocrine system and the growth of goiter.
 In boys under 12 years of age, physical development slows down, and in girls under 12 years of age, puberty is excessively accelerated.

 • An increased amount of isoflavones can lead to Alzheimer's disease.

-• Brain activity decreases when the allowable amount of phytoestrogens and isaflovones is exceeded.
+• Brain activity decreases when the permissible amount of phytoestrogens and isaflovones is exceeded.

 • Soy is dangerous for pregnant women.
-The hormone-like compounds flavonoids contained in this product have a bad effect on the condition of the pregnant woman and the development of the embryo.
+Hormone-like flavonoid compounds contained in this product have a bad effect on the condition of the pregnant woman and the development of the embryo.

-• If you have breast cancer or after suffering from this disease, you can use soy products only under the supervision of a doctor.
-Small doses of isoflavone promote the multiplication of cancer cells.
+• If you have breast cancer or have suffered from this disease, you can consume soy products only under the supervision of a doctor.
+Small doses of isoflavone promote the proliferation of cancer cells.

-• Problems with the thyroid gland arise due to the obstruction of the absorption of iodine and the content of strumagenic substances that disrupt the endocrine system.
+• Problems with the thyroid gland arise due to an obstruction in the absorption of iodine and the content of goitrogenic substances that disrupt the functioning of the endocrine system.

 • Urolithiasis can be aggravated by oxalic acid, which is found in soy and contributes to the formation of kidney stones.